Both Pie-O-My and Ralph Cifaretto suffer a gruesome fate.

 Additionally, Caitlyn—Meadow’s maladjusted, distressed roommate who was compared to Tracee at various points in the episode—said that she is going to a horse farm to regain some balance in her troubled life.

 Stephen Peacock, in his essay “Silence and The Sopranos,” analyzes the overpowering silence that characterizes the second half-hour as Tony and Chris dispose of Ralph.
 (Tony and Chris almost go completely mute, but our interest is nevertheless held powerfully to the screen.)
-Peacock finds something Dickensian in the way the sounds of chains and a bowling ball punctuate the quiet.
+Peacock finds something Dickensian in the way the sounds of chains and a bowling ball rolling down the stairs punctuate the quiet.
 (The spooky sound of chains chimed in some of Dickens’ more haunting scenes, such as the appearance of Marley’s chainbound ghost in A Christmas Carol.)
 Other viewers have found the chilling back-half of the episode to be Poe-like.
 (Something about Tony lumbering up the stairs with chains evokes for me the “The Cask of Amontillado,” with its dungeon and chains.)
 Strangely enough, it was in an episode whose title alluded to Poe—“The Telltale Moozadell”—that we earlier saw a bowling ball roll down a staircase:

 Tony and Chris fling Ralph’s body off a cliff and bury his extremities at Mikey Palmice’s father’s farm.
 The duo come back to the Bada Bing to relax and get cleaned up.
 When Tony wakes up, Chris has already left the strip joint.
 Tony peers at himself in the mirror.
 As you all know by now, I love mirror shots: